nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ##### Hierarchical Configuration for Board Porting

-For MCUXpresso SDK officially supported boards, the board porting has been done for all board supported examples in a hierarchical way.
+For MCUXpresso SDK officially supported boards, the board porting configuration has been provided for all board supported examples in a hierarchical way.
 In any repository example CMakeLists.txt `project` macro, the `PROJECT_BOARD_PORT_PATH` is provided to specify the root board porting path.
 All the prj.conf files inside each sub folder of `PROJECT_BOARD_PORT_PATH` will be processed during the example build, they are hierarchically configuring the example in different levels.

 Take evkbmimxrt1170 hello_world porting for example, in the hello_world CMakeLists.txt, we have set `PROJECT_BOARD_PORT_PATH` as `examples/_boards/${board}/demo_apps/hello_world` as the following: